benhowell/benhowell.github.com/_drafts/invocation-matters.md

 Pros:

- * good for calling functions where a [separation of concern][2] exists
+ * provides a mechanism for implementing [open/closed principle][5](OCP).
+In other words, if we can add more functionality to our system (e.g. another observer) without changing the functionality of the thing that generates events (i.e. the observable) then we have OCP, that is software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification[^2].

- * removes the need for the observable to know how to call its observers (other than by the event handling function registered by the observer)
+ * removes the need for the observable to know how to call its individual observers (other than by the event handling function registered by the observer)

 Cons: